pfjarschel/ComfyLAB/README.md

 ## 📄 License

 This project is licensed under the **GNU General Public License v3.0** - see the [LICENSE](LICENSE) file for details.

+---

+## 🤖 AI Assistance Disclosure

+Portions of this codebase were developed with the assistance of AI coding tools.
+All design decisions, architecture, domain-specific logic, and final implementation choices were authored and reviewed by the project maintainer.
+AI tools were used as a productivity aid, in the same spirit as an IDE, a linter, or a documentation reference.